Go to shop!

 From this test we can clearly see a difference in precision or grouping between all the different guns.

-G&G Armament & Lancer Tactical AEG
+G&G Armament & Lancer Tactical

 And that is exactly one of the reasons, besides more quality materials, why you pay more for a mid-range AEG like the G&G. The difference in grouping comes from the G&G having a more refined hop-up unit than the Lancer Tactical does.

-DAS GBLS & Tokyo Marui NGRS AEG
+DAS GBLS & TOKYO MARUI NGRS

 To be more precise Tokyo Marui was about 21% better at its precision then a DAS GBLS was.
 This obviously has to do, because of the stronger recoil the DAS provides compared to the Tokyo Marui.